lwthompson2/UDPEvents/README.md

 It's based on the Open Ephys [processor plugin template](https://github.com/open-ephys-plugins/processor-plugin-template).
 For more info on Open Ephys and plugins in general, please see the [Open Ephys docs](https://open-ephys.github.io/gui-docs/Tutorials/How-To-Make-Your-Own-Plugin.html).

-The UDP Events plugin can inject TTL and Text events into an existing Open Ephys data stream via a UDP network socket.
+The UDP Events plugin can inject TTL and text events into an existing Open Ephys data stream via a UDP network socket.
 It can align the "soft" timestamps from an external system to "real" sample numbers in the existing data stream.
 For TTL messages, the timestamp alignment can have high precision (more precise than Open Ephys data blocks).